What is needed for the usage of a 9k6 transceiver

 Besides the FT-8500 every other 9k6 capable radio can also be used.

 To make connections a little easier a adapter PCB is available (assembled except for the pin header).
 The PCB is available from email@example.com for the price of shipping (limited quantities).
-For OMs who want to make the boards themselves the gerber files are available as well as the BOM.
+For amateur radio participants who want to make the boards themselves the gerber files are available as well as the BOM.
 PCBs can be manufactured by JLCPCB (good experiences).
 All needed compontents are available at LCSC.
 This PCB can be used for all 9k6 transmitters that are based on UniPager.

 On the PCB only the audio signal needs to be connected and the PCB plugged onto the PGIO port of the Raspberry.
 See photos:

 An old used ethernet cable can be used to connect the PCB to the transmitter.
 One off the RJ45 plugs is to be cut off and replaced by the miniDIN connector.
 The left most 3 pins of the RJ45 connector are used (see photo).
 In this case the wires have the colors green/white, green and orange/white.
 In case you are unsure use an ohm-meter to determine pin numbers.

 These wires need to be connected to the FT-8500 as follows.
 The image shows the jack (female connector) of the FT-8500.